kai824/tp/docs/DeveloperGuide.md

 1. **Add validation for links associated with an attribute name**<br>
    Currently, the `SITE_LINK` field in the command `link a/ATTRIBUTE_NAME=SITE_LINK` is not checked to ensure that the user entered an actual link.
 We plan to add some validation to ensure that the link entered is a valid link.

 1. **Make error messages associated with an invalid index more consistent**<br>
    Currently, using a command that accesses an index (such as `show`, `edit`, etc.) with a non-positive index gives the error message `Invalid command format!` followed with a description of the command.
 Specifying an index that is out of range instead gives the error message `The person index provided is invalid`.
 We plan to make this behaviour consistent, such that the same error message is shown in either case.

 1. **Support international phone number formats**<br>
    Currently, only numbers are allowed in the phone number field.
 We plan to allow spaces and characters such as `+-()`, so that the user can store phone numbers in international formats such as `+65 8841 9716` and `+1 (209) 749-4459`.
 This may also require us to perform validation on the phone number, to verify that it matches one of the valid international phone number formats (if it contains symbols).

+1. **Allow duplicate names**<br>
+   Currently, candidates are distinguished solely by their name.
+However, as the user manages a larger number of candidates, duplicate names are likely to occur.
+Therefore, we plan to use a combination of name and phone number as the identifier, since:
+      * it is unlikely that different candidates will share the same name and phone number, and
+      * if they do, it is likely the result of an error.

+1. **Warn on duplicate contact info (phone number and email addresses)** Currently, the user can add (or edit) candidates with duplicate phone numbers or email addresses.
+However, since it is quite rare for different candidates to share the same contact information, we plan to enable a warning when such a duplicate is detected.
+This will help the user notice and correct potential errors more easily.